kevincdurand1/schwab-mcp/README.md

 ### Error Handling

-All API errors are caught and formatted with helpful context:
+API errors are caught and formatted with helpful context:

 - Authentication errors prompt for re-authentication
 - API errors include request IDs for troubleshooting